wasmerio/wasmer-pack/doc/tutorial/01-hello-world.md

 - which namespace we are publishing to (all WAPM packages are namespaced)
 - The ABI being used (`none` corresponds to Rust's `wasm32-unknown-unknown`, and we'd write `wasi` if we were compiling to `wasm32-wasi`), and
-- The location of our `hello-world.wit` exports, plus the version of `wit-bindgen` we used
+- The location of our `hello-world.wai` exports, plus the version of `wai-bindgen` we used

 Now we've updated our `Cargo.toml`, let's do a dry-run to make sure the package builds.